-The one main issue with bike tours is that not every company works with young kids, under 16, who need smaller bikes and bike seats to attach to the parent’s bike.
+The one main issue with bike tours is that not every company works with young kids, under 16, who need smaller bikes and bike seats to attach to their parent’s bikes.
 They simply aren’t widely available.

-And with sooo many different bike operators in BCN, I didn’t even know where to start.
-Google search is without a doubt my favorite go-to and after putting in ‘Family friendly bike tours in Spain’ I was directed to Baja Bikes, via several different Google searches.
+And with sooo many bike operators in BCN, I didn’t even know where to start.
+Google search is without a doubt my favorite go-to and after putting in ‘Family-friendly bike tours in Spain’ I was directed to Baja Bikes, via several Google searches.

 Baja Bikes actually is a European company that deals with the best, most reliable bike outlets for rentals and tours, so they do the filtering out for you.
 Plus, working with Amanda, I was able to explain all that we wanted, the ages of my kids and the importance of their safety, and she did the rest.

 The place she set up for us was Budget Bikes.
 They are located in the heart of the Gothic sector of Barcelona, and the best place to start your tour for multiple reasons: